Prof. Bob White

 Marketing and Events Manager

-Gail Pilkington is the Marketing and Events Manager for the Faraday Institute, covering a maternity leave.
+Gail Pilkington is the Marketing and Events Manager for the Faraday Institute.
 She read Information and Library Studies at Loughborough University and has worked in the information world in the UK and the Netherlands.
 She is married with two teenagers and is a Parish Councillor.

 Revd Dr Roger Abbott